jacksonntag/data-science/library/supervised_learning_classification_problems_intro/content.md

 * What is a Naive Bayes classifier?
 * Choosing between types of Naive Bayes models
 * A guided example of how to build this type of model using SciKit Learn.
+* How to evaluate the performance of classifiers

 Let's get started.